JustiSoft/JCDock/README.md

 A flexible and customizable docking framework for PySide6 applications, inspired by modern IDEs.

-JCDock allows you to create complex user interfaces where widgets can be docked into containers, undocked into floating windows, and rearranged dynamically by the user.
+JCDock allows you to create complex user interfaces where widgets can be docked into containers, undocked into floating windows, and rearranged dynamically by the user through an intuitive drag-and-drop interface.

 ## Features

-* **Advanced Docking**: Dock widgets to the top, bottom, left, right, or center of other widgets and containers.
+* **Advanced Docking**: Dock widgets to the top, bottom, left, right, or center of other widgets and containers with visual overlay guides.
-* **Floating Windows**: Undock any widget or group of widgets into its own floating window with a native-like look and feel (including shadows and rounded corners).
+* **Floating Windows**: Undock any widget or group of widgets into its own floating window with native-like appearance including drop shadows and proper window management.
-* **Tearable Tabs**: Users can tear individual tabs away from a tab group to instantly create a new floating window.
+* **Tearable Tabs**: Users can tear individual tabs away from a tab group to instantly create new floating windows with smooth visual feedback.
-* **Persistent Layouts**: Save the entire state of your application's layout to a file or byte array and restore it later.
+* **Persistent Layouts**: Save and restore complete application layouts with automatic widget recreation through factory patterns.
-* **Nested Splitters**: Automatically create and manage nested horizontal and vertical splitters.
+* **Nested Splitters**: Automatically create and manage complex nested horizontal and vertical splitter layouts.
+* **Multi-Monitor Support**: Full support for dragging and docking across multiple monitors with proper coordinate handling.
+* **Performance Optimized**: Built-in caching systems for icons and hit-testing to ensure smooth performance even with complex layouts.
-* **Customizable Appearance**: Easily change colors and styles of widgets and title bars.
+* **Customizable Appearance**: Easily customize title bar colors, widget styling, and visual effects.
+* **Signal System**: Comprehensive event system to track widget docking, undocking, and layout changes.
-* **Floating Dock Roots**: Create multiple, independent floating "main windows" that can act as primary docking targets.
+* **Floating Dock Roots**: Create multiple independent floating windows that can act as primary docking targets.

 ***
 ## Installation